devtut/generate/docs/algorithm/searching.md

 To use Binary Search, the search space must be ordered (sorted) in some way.
 Duplicate entries (ones that compare as equal according to the comparison function) cannot be distinguished, though they don't violate the Binary Search property.

-Conventionally, we use less than (<) as the comparison function.
-If a < b, it will return true. if a is not less than b and b is not less than a, a and b are equal.
+Conventionally, we use less than (&lt;) as the comparison function.
+If a &lt; b, it will return true. if a is not less than b and b is not less than a, a and b are equal.

 ### Example Question